WestonSF/ArcGISDataToolkit/ReadMe.md

 	* All datasets to be replicated need to be versioned and have global IDs - Run the "Setup data for replication" script.
 	* These datasets then need to be copied to the replication database.
 	* Setup MXD with all datasets to be replicated.
-	* Open up the Distributed Geodatabase toolbar and go through the Create Replica wizard e.g.
+	* Open up the Distributed Geodatabase toolbar and go through the Create Replica wizard for each database. e.g.
         	* One Way - Parent to Child
      		* Select the geodatabase where the datasets have been copied to
      		* Select Register Existing Data Only